keysikejjxsmq/korepi-docs/src/en/guide/multi-instance.md

 tag:
   - Start
 author: Schvis
-order: 8
+order: 9
 ---

 ## How to Multi-instance (Open 2 game window at the same time)

-::: info Only works with Local(V) version
+::: info Only works with Local(V) version (Not working currently)
 :::
 ---